 |Interval (sec): 1 3 10 15 30 60|

-Please join us at the campus observatory at 8:00pm on Friday, March 7 for a guided tour of the night sky.
-Professor Nancy Chanover will present a short astronomical talk, aided by graduate students Lauren Kahre, Liz Klimek, and Nick Ule.
-Objects to be observed include Jupiter, the Moon, Orion Nebula, Eskimo Nebula and the double cluster in Perseus.
+Please join us at the campus observatory at 9:00pm on Friday, May 9 for a guided tour of the night sky.
+Professor Jim Murphy will present a short astronomical talk, joined by graduate students Sten Hasselquist, Laura Mayorga, and Cat Wu as your guides to the night sky.
+Objects to be observed include the first quarter Moon, the planets Mars and Jupiter, the Orion Nebula and more!
 Children are particularly welcome!

 Congratulations to graduate students Teresa Ross, winner of the 2013 Pegasus Award for excellence in teaching, and to Nikki Nielsen, who was recently awarded the 2013 Zia Award for excellence in research.
 Joining them are the 2013 winner of the Murrell Award for outstanding research or professional development, Maria Patterson, and Kenza Arraki, winner of the 2013 Rappaport Award for outstanding public service.